xregistry/spec/core/spec.md

    model is needed independent of the entities within the Registry.
    See [Retrieving the Registry Model](#retrieving-the-registry-model) for more information
-2. as part of the Registry entities.
+2. as part of the Registry itself.
 This is useful when it is desirable to view the entire Registry as a single document - such as an "export" type of scenario.
 See the [Retrieving the Registry](#retrieving-the-registry) section (the `model` query parameter) for more information on this option